 Consider visiting an animal shelter and adopting a mature dog or cat, as they can be easier to manage than younger animals.
 You can even bring your loved one to an acquaintance who has a pet.

 A professional caregiver can also help your loved one maintain his or her health.
-Green Valley, AZ, non-medical senior care professionals can be a wonderful boon to seniors.
+Green Valley home care professionals can be a wonderful boon to seniors.
 Whether they require around-the-clock supervision or just need assistance with exercise and household tasks a few days a week, seniors can enjoy a higher quality of life with the help of trusted in-home caregivers.

 2. Let Go of Grudges